 How to Store Your Mower for Winter

-- Add fuel stabilizer to your mower tanks according to the instructions on the bottle.
+b.
+Add fuel stabilizer to the fuel tank (or tanks) according to the instructions on the fuel stabilizer packet or bottle.

-- After stabilizer is added, operate your mower for about ten minutes to incorporate the stabilizer throughout the fuel system.
+c.
+Start the engine and operate the mower for about ten minutes to incorporate the stabilizer throughout the fuel system.

-- When complete, park the mower, but if it has a carbureted engine, keep the engine running.
+d.
+If the mower has a carbureted engine, keep the engine running, close the fuel valve and allow the engine to stop on its own.
 If it's an EFI engine, simply switch the key to the off position and remove it.

 2. Change lawn mower oil